jrandersen/revit_to_airtable/sprints/sprint1/sprint1.md

 ![image](NCAPI_setup_airtable.png)

-When that is done you can test the API calls in teh NoCodeAPI UI, this also gives you the code to use in your app.
+When that is done you can test the API calls in the NoCodeAPI UI, this also gives you an example of code to use in your app.

 ![image](NCAPI_post_code.png)

-Now, lets update out pyRevit app with the following code, switch teh previous ```print``` to a variable containing teh room information
+Now, lets update our pyRevit app with the following code, switch the previous ```print``` to a variable containing the room information.
 ```python
 airtableData = roomInfo(revitRoomCollector)
 ```

-Then add the code from NoCodeAPI
+Then add the code from NoCodeAPI, updating the ```data = airtableData``` line.
 ```python
 url = "https://v1.nocodeapi.com/jrandersen/airtable/NBknQBAnYLitRlTH?tableName=rooms"
 params = {}